winwiz1/crisp-react/README.md

 ## SEO
 This topic has been debated at extraordinary length in countless articles and videos.
 In this section we are going to touch mostly on one facet: SPA and SEO.

 > This section uses Cloudflare Workers.
 Cloudflare Free Plan offers unlimited CDN bandwidth while being literally packed with other goodies and freebies that translate into a truly outstanding value offered by the Plan.
 However Workers are not included into it and come with a separate [Workers Plan](https://developers.cloudflare.com/workers/platform/pricing).
 It does have a free option but there is no offer that is both free and unlimited.
 Basically there is a choice between having a free option with 100,000 daily limit on the Workers invocation count and switching to a paid Workers Plan.
 Any Workers Plan is fully compatible with Cloudflare Free Plan and its unlimited CDN bandwidth.<br/><br/>:heavy_exclamation_mark: If you are on a paid Workers plan and are concerned about incurring charges as a result of Level 7 DDoS attack, consider asking Cloudflare Support about possible mitigations.
-Also you might want to set the [DDoS rule](https://developers.cloudflare.com/ddos-protection/managed-rulesets/http/configure-dashboard) called `HTTP requests causing a high request rate to origin` to `Block` or other action with `High` sensitivity.
+Also you might want to set the [DDoS rule](https://developers.cloudflare.com/ddos-protection/managed-rulesets/http/configure-dashboard) called `HTTP requests causing a high request rate to origin` to `Block` (or other action) with sensitivity set to `High`.

 ### Goals
 Claims that SPA is bad for SEO are common while proof and evidence are scarce.
 Let's reverse this trend by providing a specific technical advice on how to get Google to:
  - Confirm that each SPA page can be indexed,
  - Accept a request to index each SPA page.
 Both confirmation and acceptance will be obtained by using [Google URL Inspection Tool](https://support.google.com/webmasters/answer/9012289?hl=en) which is a part of [Google Search Console](https://search.google.com/search-console/about) (GSC).
 The tool will be used to Inspect a live URL (that points to a SPA page) and request it to be indexed.

 ### Prerequisites